Slack vs Discord: Everything You Need to Know

 Discord’s interface

-Consequently, in Discord, you can switch between servers vertically lined on the left-hand side of the screen.
+Consequently, in Discord, you can easily switch between servers that are vertically lined on the left-hand side of the screen.
 When you click on a server, you get all the server channels on the left side, just like in Slack, and you can see all the server members and their roles and status on the right side.

 However, all your DMs fall under a completely different menu, independent of the server.
 This means your conversations will be a bit all over the place, making it difficult to navigate multiple “workspaces”.